 St. Andrew’s offers a wide range of age-appropriate ministries for children and families.
 Children may join our church school or junior choir at any time during the year, and are invited to participate in many other parish events.
-Contact Susan Jackson, Christian learning coordinator, or the Rev. Catherine Healy, assistant rector for youth and family, for more information.
+Contact Susan Jackson, Christian learning coordinator, or the Rev. Maria (Mia) Kano, assistant rector for youth and family, for more information.

 Looking for information for middle and high school youth?
 Click here to learn more about youth ministry at St. Andrew’s.

 Babies are welcome in church.
 If babies or parents need a break, there are two rooms at the bottom of the stairs in the narthex with a play area, a changing table, and seats for parents.